 Through the generosity of donors, SINSI funds up to six, 8- to 10-week summer internships with the federal government each year.
 These internships permit students to have direct experience, either domestically or abroad, with a position in public service.
 Internships are available to Princeton undergraduates from all majors and fields of study and will take place after their sophomore or junior years.

+With support from SINSI, scholars will select and apply to one or more U.S. government agencies in their area of interest.
 Past internships have included positions at the White House; U.S. Embassies; Departments of Treasury, State, Education, Energy, Justice; the U.S. Agency for International Development and more.
-The SINSI director will guide each student with their internship selection and their security clearance or background check process.
-The director will also mentor the scholars during their internships.
+The SINSI directors will guide each student with their internship selection and their security clearance or background check process.
+The directors will also mentor the scholars during their internships.

 SINSI provides funding of up to $500 per week to cover living expenses for full-time unpaid internships, as well as reasonable travel expenses to and from Princeton University and the internship location.
 Students should check in mid-term with the SINSI directors and provide a final report on their internship responsibilities and experiences.
 The internship supervisor will be asked to submit a final evaluation report on a form provided by SINSI.